 Driving on British Roads for Visitors - Tips and Information from a Brit

-The country is small enough to be able to get to a new place every day without spending half of it driving, or you can stay in one area at a hotel, holiday cottage or guest house for several days and strike out each day in a different direction to explore the local area.
+This country is small enough to be able to get to a new place every day without spending half of it driving, or stay in one area at a hotel, holiday cottage or guest house for several days and strike out each day in a different direction to explore the local area.

 It is illegal to drive in the UK without a valid driving license and current insurance for the vehicle you are driving.
 If you have a full license in your own country, you'll probably be fine, check the license requirements here.
 If you are bringing your own vehicle you will probably need to inform your insurers and arrange extra cover if necessary, hire cars will usually have insurance included in the price, just check to make sure in case you want some optional extras.